Formulaically Anticipated Quandaries…

 To the brig with you!
-And by “brig” we mean “find a Helper Monkey, and they’ll contact management to get you a replacement.”
+And by “brig” we mean “go to the JoCo Cruise Info Desk on Deck 1 in the Atrium, and they’ll get you a replacement.”
 Easy-peasy.

 Can I ask you to acknowledge my/my spouse’s/my friend’s birthday/anniversary during a show?
 Can I propose to my significant other during a show?

 Unfortunately, no. Rest assured, we are genuinely happy for you and your birthday/marriage/unbounded love and devotion.
 But in order to be fair to everyone who makes similar requests, we must say either “no” or “yes” to everyone.
 And the the latter just isn’t workable.

 Will all the performers/guests be on the cruise the whole time?

 In general, our performers/guests will be on board for the entire trip.
 In some cases, however, schedule or family commitments may prevent some performers from being able to join us for the full duration of JoCo Cruise.